Harald-U/istio-on-minikube-handson/docs/exercise2.md

 The Bookinfo application is broken into four separate microservices:

-* **productpage:** The productpage microservice calls the details and reviews microservices to populate the page.
+* The **productpage** microservice calls the details and reviews microservices to populate the page.
-* **details:** The details microservice contains book information.
+* The **details** microservice contains book information.
-* **reviews:** The reviews microservice contains book reviews.
+* The **reviews** microservice contains book reviews.
 It also calls the ratings microservice.
-* **ratings:** The ratings microservice contains book ranking information that accompanies a book review.
+* The **ratings** microservice contains book ranking information that accompanies a book review.

 This is the end-to-end architecture of the application: